Put a Home Inspection Contingency in Your “Offer to Purchase”

 Buying property with the “voetstoots” clause in the Offer to Purchase puts you at risk.
 As a result, you should have a home buyer’s inspection which is a comprehensive inspection or a critical inspection and report with marked photos of the defects!

 At THE HOME DETECTIVE, I specialise in providing professional comprehensive home inspections for buyers.
 In fact, my detailed inspection report will help you to make an informed decision on whether to buy or not.

 A timely home inspection can also save you expensive litigation post-purchase.
 Moreover, I am here to help you make the right purchasing decision.
 Unlike sellers and estate agents who do not have your interests at heart.

 The condition of the property’s exterior space (stand and property walls)

-Upon completion of the physical inspection of the property, I will compile an extensive and detailed home buyers inspection report.
+Upon completion of the physical inspection of the property, I will compile an extensive and detailed home pre-purchase home inspection.
 The comprehensive inspection report will be available within 3 working days of the inspection.

 I am an internationally certified home inspector.
-I work within the strict Standards of Practice and Code of Ethics of the Internation Association of Certified Home Inspectors (InterNACHI).
+I work within the strict Standards of Practice and Code of Ethics of the International Association of Certified Home Inspectors (InterNACHI).

 With my experience, I’m in a unique position to provide you with a highly professional, home buyers home inspection report.
 As a result, you can rely on the information in the comprehensive report before you buy your home.